 Q.5 Is Lasik painful?
 Is any injection given?
 Will my eye have a pad or dressing after Lasik?

 Lasik PER SE is a nearly totally PAINLESS procedure (unlike PRK/LASEK/Epi-Lasik).
-Of course there is some ‘tightening sensation’ and transient loss of vision along with a buzzing sound of Microkeratome pass for only a few seconds when suction is built up on the cornea by a ring to ‘cut the Flap’, which is actually very "easily tolerated" if the patient just relaxes the eye, opens the eyes widely and doesnt squeeze or move the eye when the flap is being cut.
-When the actual laser procedure is being performed there is some chattering noise of the Excimer laser shots falling on the cornea which is again painless.
-If the patient just keeps looking at the Green-Red blinking target light ignoring the other lights & other sounds, the whole procedure will be complete within approx 20 mins for BOTH eyes.
+Of course there is some ‘tightening sensation’ and transient blackout of vision along with a buzzing sound of Microkeratome pass for only a few seconds when suction is built up on the cornea by a ring to ‘cut the Flap’, which is actually very "easily tolerated" if the patient just relaxes the eye, opens the eyes widely and doesnt squeeze or move the eye when the flap is being cut.
+The pressure built-up is much less when the flap is cut by Femto Laser so there may not be any blackout at all.
+When the actual Excimer laser ablasion procedure is being performed, there is some chattering noise of the Excimer laser shots falling on the cornea which is again painless.
+If the patient just keeps looking at the Green-Red blinking target fixation light within the machine ignoring the other lights & other sounds, the whole procedure will be complete within approx 20 mins for BOTH eyes in Microkeratome Lasik and around 40 min in Femto Lasik (SMILE procedure may take around 20-25 min too).
 The whole surgery is done by using just anaesthetic drops.
 There is no injection or eyepad whatsoever.

 Q6.
 What if i Blink or move my eye unknowingly during laser procedure ?
 Will it harm my eye?